DTUComputeCognitiveSystems/mirrorHooks/README.rst

 Setting up repositories to share work within organization
 =========================================================

+**Disclaimer**: The following guide was developed for a remote repository hosted on GitHub and a local system with linux.
+Other remote hosts and OSs might require slightly different actions to achieve the same results.
+Especially, the automatic setup script is not suited for windows systems.
+Please contact phav at dtu.dk if you wish to assist in expanding the guide for other systems.

 .. contents::

-A GitHub organization can be created to collect the work of a team across many projects.
+A GitHub organization can be used to collect the work of a team across many projects.

-If a project already belongs to a remote git repository, different solutions can include them into the organization depending on the sharing preferences:
+If a project already belongs to a remote git repository, different solutions can include them in the organization depending on the sharing preferences:

 1. `Mirroring a Repository`_: development continues in the original repository